 Fill in the copied data to the section in Azure named Basic SAML Configuration .

 Note: the red zone in below image contains the unique token strings

-Press on Token Encryption in left panel and upload the CRT certificate that can be found in the Single sign-on settings inside of Security Center:
+Press on Token Encryption in left panel and upload the CER certificate that can be found in the Single sign-on settings inside of Security Center: